jubishkammily/LabforwardTestDeviceCommunication/README.md

  npm install
  npm run start
 ```

+#### Please wait 2 to 3 seconds for the device to start.
+Given small delay to see whats happening.

 The above commands starts the device and driver. it will start the communication in the begining automatically.